widdix/learn-codepipeline/README.md

 ## Setup the global infrastructure for all labs

-**Typically the following steps are taken care of by the workshop instructor only.**
+> Setup the global infrastructure only once for all participants of the workshop.

 Adjust cluster size according to number of workshop participants.